-2010 Summary
+2013 Summary

-During the year of 2010, the Police-Civilian Internal Affairs Commission (PCIARC) convened for 11 regular meetings.
-At those meetings, 98 cases were reviewed, which resulted in 194 separate charges of improper action by members of the department.
-Of those recommendations: 44 were sustained, 80 were not sustained, 43 were exonerated, 26 were unfounded, and one was deemed a policy failure.
+During the year of 2013, the Police Civilian Internal Affairs Commission (PCIARC) convened for 10 regular meetings.
+At those meetings, 52 cases were reviewed, which resulted in 154 separate charges of improper action by members of the department.
+Of those recommendations: 23 were sustained, 78 were not sustained, 34 were exonerated, 19 were unfounded, and there were no cases deemed as policy failure the year 2013.

-The PCIARC is an experienced group of citizens from the City of Saint Paul.
-They represent the diverse community of Saint Paul, including diversity in experiences and lifestyles.
-The PCIARC meetings contain much lively discussion, because of the diversity of the commission and the variety of perspectives of each commissioner.
+There were no newly appointed commissioners in 2013.
+The PCIARC is a mix of citizens from the City of Saint Paul, which represent the diverse community of Saint Paul, whom all differ in experiences and lifestyles.
+The PCIARC meetings prove to be quite interesting and contain many lively discussions, because of the diversity of the Commission.